Easy-Systems/documentations/docusaurus/docs/easythreads/general/invite.md

 # /invite
 **Default Permissions:** Send Messages
 ## Description
-By using the **/invite** command you will invite EasyThreads to your Server!
+By using the **/invite** command you will invite EasyThreads to your server!